You are currently viewing <strong>Sports for the Visually Impaired: Adaptive sports</strong>

 There are many resources and organizations that offer adaptive sports and activities for individuals with visual impairments.
 Here are some examples: (not a complete list.)

-United States Association of Blind AthletesOpens in a new tab.
-(USABA): The USABA is a nonprofit organization that provides resources, opportunities, and support for visually impaired athletes of all ages and abilities.
+United States Association of Blind Athletes (USABA): The USABA is a nonprofit organization that provides resources, opportunities, and support for visually impaired athletes of all ages and abilities.
 They offer a variety of sports programs, including goalball, track and field, swimming, skiing, and more.

-International Blind Sports FederationOpens in a new tab.
-(IBSA): The IBSA is an international organization that oversees and promotes sports for athletes with visual impairments.
+International Blind Sports Federation (IBSA): The IBSA is an international organization that oversees and promotes sports for athletes with visual impairments.
 They organize world championships and other events in a variety of sports, including goalball, judo, powerlifting, and more.

-National Federation of the BlindOpens in a new tab.
-(NFB): The NFB is a nonprofit organization that advocates for the rights and needs of blind individuals.
+National Federation of the Blind (NFB): The NFB is a nonprofit organization that advocates for the rights and needs of blind individuals.
 They provide resources and support for adaptive sports and other recreational activities, as well as education and employment opportunities.

 Disabled Sports USA (DSUSA): DSUSA is a nonprofit organization that provides adaptive sports opportunities for individuals with disabilities, including those with visual impairments.
 They offer programs in a variety of sports, including skiing, cycling, and rock climbing.

-National Beep Baseball AssociationOpens in a new tab.
-(NBBA): The NBBA is an organization that promotes beep baseball, a modified version of baseball designed for individuals with visual impairments.
+National Beep Baseball Association (NBBA): The NBBA is an organization that promotes beep baseball, a modified version of baseball designed for individuals with visual impairments.
 They provide resources and support for teams and players across the United States.